ydirson/xcpng-bitbake-proto/README.md

   * can only generate part of the packages that make up XCP-ng, some of them not even having the XCP-ng patches added onto the newer upstream version
-  * no usable repository or installation ISO yet
   * x86_64-v2 arch only
 * tooling limitations
   * no caching of RPMs downloaded from upstream Alma/EPEL/Fedora